tylerdiaz/Heisenberg/README.md

 ![exampleflow](https://github.com/tylerdiaz/Heisenberg/blob/master/brand-assests/consortiumRationale.PNG)

-The code for the non-fungible script is hosted here (link.).

 ## Problems associated with the paradigm state
 To better understand the current perscription paradigm, we consulted with an actal Pharmacist (name witheld) to learn more about security holes, pain-points, and inefficiencies associated with the current process.